evennia/evennia/docs/source/Howto/Starting/Part3/Tutorial-for-basic-MUSH-like-game.md

     """
     def at_object_creation(self):
-        "this is called only at first creation" self.cmdset.add(ChargenCmdset, permanent=True)
+        "this is called only at first creation" self.cmdset.add(ChargenCmdset, persistent=True)
 ```
 Note how new rooms created with this typeclass will always start with `ChargenCmdset` on themselves.
-Don't forget the `permanent=True` keyword or you will lose the cmdset after a server reload.
+Don't forget the `persistent=True` keyword or you will lose the cmdset after a server reload.
 For
 more information about [Command Sets](../../../Components/Command-Sets) and [Commands](../../../Components/Commands), see the respective
 links.